Generic Name: Methylphenidate Transdermal System (meth il FEN i date)

 - Call your doctor right away if you have a painful erection (hard penis) or an erection that lasts for longer than 4 hours.
 This may happen even when you are not having sex.
 If this is not treated right away, it may lead to lasting sex problems and you may not be able to have sex.

 - New or worse behavior and mood changes like change in thinking, anger, and hallucinations have happened with Daytrana (methylphenidate transdermal system).
-Tell your doctor if you or a family member have any mental or mood problems like low mood (depression) or bipolar illness, or if a family member has killed themselves.
-Call your doctor right away if you have hallucinations; change in the way you act; or signs of mood changes like low mood (depression), thoughts of killing yourself, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.
+Tell your doctor if you or a family member have any mental or mood problems like depression or bipolar illness, or if a family member has committed suicide.
+Call your doctor right away if you have hallucinations; change in the way you act; or signs of mood changes like depression, thoughts of suicide, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.

 What are some other side effects of Daytrana?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: